-So, if you are a serious gamer, and want to experiment the ping difference with different DNS servers available, here’s a list of the most popular public DNS servers that you can use to get a faster Internet:
+You can go ahead and experiment the ping difference with different DNS servers available, here’s a list of the most popular public DNS servers that you can use to get a faster Internet:

-Now that you know about the best DNS servers available and the ones best for gaming – what did you pick for your personal usage?
+Now that you know about the best DNS servers available which might potentially help improve your gaming experience– what did you pick for your personal usage?

 Let me know your thoughts in the comments below.